library(readr)

 When you want to look at a specific subset with the product_name brewed coffee for example you can define this as:.

-<- star_df |>
+brew_df <- star_df |>

-1.6 Quick clean for the plot.
+filter(str_detect(product_name, "brewed coffee"))1.6 Quick clean for the plot.

 - Make another subsample and call it

-. -Use only the variablesproduct_name
+big_ones_df. -Use only the variablesproduct_name,size,milk,whipandcalories-trans_fat_g).

 - Use only when

-is grande. - change
+sizeis grande. - change

-into a character variable. - Recode categories of
+whipinto a character variable. - Recode categories of

-from 0, 1, 2, 3, 4 5 into no milk, non-fat, 2% fat, soy, coconut, whole.
+milkfrom 0, 1, 2, 3, 4 5 into no milk, non-fat, 2% fat, soy, coconut, whole.

-<- star_df |>
+big_ones_df <- star_df |>

-big_ones_df select(product_name, size, milk, whip, calories:trans_fat_g) |>
+select(product_name, size, milk, whip, calories:trans_fat_g) |>

 filter(size == "grande") |>